 Niger is crucial to the war on terror

-The nation, along with Chad and Mali, serves as a bridge between north and sub-Saharan Africa, and all three serve as significant transit routes for local al Qaeda and ISIS affiliates.
+The country, along with Chad and Mali, serves as a bridge between north and sub-Saharan Africa, and all three are significant transit routes for local al Qaeda and ISIS affiliates.
 The terror groups use these routes to generate revenue that helps them recruit, expand and export attacks, according to US officials.

 ISIS also uses the transit routes to move fighters northward, where they gain easy access to Europe and the West.
-The terror group is also attempting to infiltrate the gold-mining industry in Niger so it can sell the element on the black market and finance terrorism, according to one official.
+The terror group is attempting to infiltrate the gold mining industry in Niger so it can sell the precious metal on the black market and finance terrorism, according to one official.

-Al Qaeda in the Islamic Maghreb -- the terror group's local affiliate -- operates along the border between Mali and Niger, despite a French-led military counterterrorism operation that started three years ago.
+Al Qaeda in the Islamic Maghreb – the terror group’s local affiliate – operates along the border between Mali and Niger despite a French-led military counterterrorism operation.
 The US military says it largely plays a supporting role by providing intelligence, surveillance and reconnaissance assets in support of French forces.

 “Niger is an important partner of ours, we have a deep relationship with them,” said Lt.
 Gen. Kenneth McKenzie, the director of the Joint Staff.

-were part of a team advising and assisting Niger forces when they were attacked.
+The slain American soldiers – Staff Sgts.
+Bryan Black, Dustin Wright and Jeremiah Johnson and Army Sgt.
+La David Johnson – were part of a team advising and assisting Niger forces when they were attacked last year.
 Five Nigerien soldiers also died in the ambush.

 The US works with allies in the region

-The US is not the only nation with a large presence in the region, McKenzie said.
+The United States is not the only nation with a large presence in the region, McKenzie said.

-"We have about 1,000 forces distributed over the Chad Basin, most of them in Niger, but not all of them," McKenzie said last week at a news conference.
+“We have about 1,000 forces distributed over the Chad Basin, most of them in Niger, but not all of them,” McKenzie said last year.